 Manual payment processing is expensive and time consuming, so it’s not surprising that lenders are automating back office processes at every opportunity.
 This is helping them to not only improve efficiency, but also enhance the service they deliver to their customers and unlock new levels of scalability in their lending operation.

-Automation lies at the heart of instant payments and repayment reconciliation as it helps to reduce errors and is not limited by the speed of human input.
+Payment automation lies at the heart of repayment reconciliation as it helps to reduce errors and is not limited by the speed of human input.

 When these benefits are combined with improved efficiency and reduced costs, it’s clear that automation is critical to being competitive in the lending sector moving into the future.